-Developments on the global automotive markets, the train strikes in Germany, fires at suppliers and storms, as well as the emissions issue towards the end of 2015, caused production volumes of several vehicle models to fluctuate at some plants.
-We address such fluctuations using a variety of tried-and-tested tools, such as flexible working time models.
-The technical design of the production network enables us to respond dynamically to changes in demand at the sites.
+Volatile developments in the global automotive markets, accidents at suppliers, storms and earthquakes, as well as the emissions issue caused production volumes of several vehicle models to fluctuate at some plants.
+We address such fluctuations using tried-and-tested tools, such as flexible working time models.
+The technical design of the production network enables us to respond dynamically to varying changes in demand at the sites.
 “Turntable concepts” even out capacity utilization between production facilities.
-At multibrand sites, the number of which is growing in the Group, volatile demand can also be smoothed across brands.
+At multibrand sites, volatile demand can also be smoothed across brands.

-Short-term fluctuations in customer demand for specific equipment features in our products and the decreasing predictability of demand may lead to supply bottlenecks.
-We minimize this risk, among other things, by continuously comparing our available resources against different future demand scenarios.
-If we identify potential bottlenecks in the supply of materials, we can introduce countermeasures far enough in advance.
+Short-term changes in customer demand for specific equipment features in our products and the decreasing predictability of demand may lead to supply bottlenecks.
+We minimize this risk, among other things, by continuously comparing our available resources against future demand scenarios.
+If we identify bottlenecks in the supply of materials, we can introduce countermeasures far enough in advance.